 Price: Under $13 for a set of 4

-These heavy-duty BPA-free plastic lunch boxes are incredibly handy and gets my top pick for ease of use.
+These heavy-duty BPA-free plastic lunch boxes are incredibly handy and gets my top pick for ease of use as a kids lunch box.
 We’ve been using the same set for at least 3 years now.
 Plus, they are easy to stack and store, and they’re super affordable.
-They are fairly large for just a toddler lunch—for a year I used one to pack lunch and two daily snacks all together for a 1-year-old—so I like these for age 4 and up.
+They are fairly large for just a toddler lunch—for a year, I used one to pack lunch plus 2 daily snacks for a 1-year-old—so I prefer these for age 4 and up.

 Best for: Packing a day’s worth of food in one container, lunches for kids (and adults!)
 4+